 Opportunities (SWOT Analysis)

-Opportunities are the external factors of the SWOT analysis that may positively influence a company’s performance.
+Opportunities are the external factors of the SWOT analysis that may affect a company’s performance positively.
 To assess the opportunities, a company should look for elements in the environment that could be exploited to its own advantage.
 The best way to asses the external factors is by using PESTEL analysis for the macro-environment and Porter’s Five Forces for the industry dynamics.
 PESTEL looks at political, economic, social, technological, environmental and legal trends in the macro-environment.
-Examples are the increasing purchasing power of customers, governmental subsidies, more favorable international trade policies, and general lifestyle changes among the population.
-Porter’s Five Forces on the other hand looks more specifically at industry factors like the current competition, upstream supplier power, downstream buyer power, potential new entrants and substitute products.
+Examples are the increasing purchasing power of customers, governmental subsidies, more favourable international trade policies, and general lifestyle changes among the population.
+Porter’s Five Forces on the other hand looks more specifically at industry factors like the current competition, upstream supplier power, downstream buyer power, potential new entrants and substitute products or services.

 Threats (SWOT Analysis)